 CBAM Compliance Services

-End-to-end compliance and process management under the Carbon Border Adjustment Mechanism The EU CBAM is no longer an abstract climate instrument for companies exporting to the European Union.
-It increasingly drives commercial, operational, and financial outcomes: embedded emissions must be evidenced, reporting cycles must be reliable, and certificate exposure must be planned like any other material cost line.
-Poorly managed CBAM creates supply-chain friction, margin pressure, declaration risk, and enforcement exposure.
-The task is not periodic paperwork alone, but a joined-up programme spanning data, calculation, verification, and CBAM certificate planning.
-Pier Compliance acts as the managing advisor across that full chain: we align obligations with your product portfolio, production reality, and export model, and we carry the work from transition-period reporting through to the structures and evidence expected in the definitive regime.
+End-to-end CBAM compliance and process management under the Carbon Border Adjustment Mechanism CBAM compliance is mandatory for EU importers of in-scope goods and increasingly decisive for non-EU exporters—including Turkish manufacturers supplying cement, steel, aluminium, fertilisers, electricity, and hydrogen to European customers.
+According to the EU CBAM framework under Regulation (EU) 2023/956, embedded emissions must be evidenced, quarterly reporting cycles must be reliable during the transitional period, and CBAM certificate exposure must be planned like any material cost line from the definitive period onward.
+Poorly managed CBAM compliance creates supply-chain friction, margin pressure, declaration risk, and enforcement exposure.
+The task is not periodic paperwork alone, but a joined-up programme spanning embedded emissions calculation, carbon footprint reporting, verification, and CBAM certificate planning.
+Pier Compliance acts as the managing advisor across that full chain: we align EU CBAM regulations with your product portfolio, installation data, and export model, and we carry the work from transitional reporting (1 October 2023–31 December 2025) through to the structures and evidence expected when the definitive period begins on 1 January 2026.

 Compliance Snapshot